-Component Description (1) ۲l۱ Power light White: The computer is on.
-O Blinking white: The computer is in the Sleep state, which is an energy-saving mode.
+Component Description (1) ዕ Power light White: The computer is on.
+Blinking white: The computer is in the Standby mode, which is an energy-saving mode.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is an energy-saving mode that uses the least amount of power.
-NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
-Rapid Start Technology allows your computer to resume quickly from inactivity.
-For more information, see Initiating Sleep and Hibernation on page 39 .
-(2) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(3) 4 ⊘ Mute light Amber: Computer sound is off.Off: Computer sound is on.
-(4) ((1)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+(2) 4 ⊗ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(3) (( 1)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
 Amber: All wireless devices are off.

-Component Description

-(5) TouchPad light On: The TouchPad is off.

-Off: The TouchPad is on.
+(4) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
+(5) TouchPad light On: The TouchPad is off.Off: The TouchPad is on.

-(6) Fingerprint reader light White: The fingerprint was read.

-Amber: The fingerprint was not read.

-Buttons, speakers, and fingerprint reader
+Buttons

+Component

+Power button

+Description

-Component Description (1) (I) Power button When the computer is off, press the button to turn on the computer. • When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button down briefly to exit Hibernation.
+- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.

 CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.

 If the computer has stopped responding and Microsoft® Windows® shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.

-To learn more about your power settings: 1.
-From the Start screen, type p.
-2. In the search box, type power.
-Select Settings, and then select Power options, or see Managing power on page 39.
-(2) Speakers (2) Produce sound.
-(3) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
+To learn more about your power settings, from the Start screen, type power options.
+Click Settings, and then select Power Options from the options displayed or see Managing power on page 33

+Web browser button

+When the computer is in Microsoft Windows, press the button to open the default Web browser.